Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 They help you spot cash flow problems, manage growth, and make informed financial decisions.

-Profit shows earnings on paper; cash flow shows actual money moving in and out of your business.
+Profit shows earnings on paper; cash flow shows how money moves in and out of your business.